Olivier-Boudeville/Ceylan-LEEC/README.md

 LEEC is able to process any number of parallel ACME operations (thanks to autonomous agents, per-FSM connection pools, separate keys, etc.) - yet rate limits apply for Let's Encrypt servers, both in `staging <https://letsencrypt.org/docs/staging-environment/>`_ and in `production <https://letsencrypt.org/docs/rate-limits/>`_.

-So the approach of creating automatically per-virtual host throway accounts is not scalable enough.
+So the approach of creating automatically per-virtual host throaway accounts is not scalable enough.
 SAN support and, now, wildcard certificates should be sufficient for most use cases.

 The others shall rely on the re-use of ACME accounts, which has been added to LEEC.